 Finally, you will require both landlord insurance (building, contents and liability) and rent insurance to make sure that your investment is protected.

 As you can see there are things to consider when it comes to investing in rental properties.
-If you decide to purchase a buy-to-let property, our conveyancing team at Fiona Bruce LLP will be happy to help you every step of the way.
+If you decide to purchase a buy-to-let property, our conveyancing team at Fiona Bruce LLP will be happy to help you every step of the way, so feel free to contact us.

 This article is for general information only and does not constitute specific advice.
 You should not rely on the information in this article.
 Fiona Bruce Solicitors recommends that you seek our specific advice if you wish to rely on the any part of this article.
 Whilst Fiona Bruce Solicitors makes every effort to ensure that the article is accurate, Fiona Bruce Solicitors excludes all liability for claim, loss, demands or damages of any kind whatsoever (whether such claims, loss, demands or damages were foreseeable, known or otherwise) arising out of or in connection with the use of this article or any other information contained on this website.
 Any information provided only applies to England and Wales.